Different types of marriage ceremony in Ireland

 Check the Register of Solemnisers maintained by the General Register Office to find a registered solemniser who can perform a legally binding wedding ceremony.

-If you are planning a civil ceremony in a Registry Office or other approved place, you should contact the Registrar of Civil Marriages for the district in which you intend to marry for advice on how to proceed.
+If you are planning a civil ceremony in a Registry Office or other approved place, you should contact the Registrar of Civil Marriages for the district where you intend to marry for advice on how to proceed.

-If you are planning to get married by religious or secular ceremony, you should contact the religious or secular body concerned for guidance on how to proceed.
+If you plan to get married by religious or secular ceremony, you should contact the religious or secular body concerned for guidance on how to proceed.

 Further information